Jean H. Kislak/P.A.W.S. Community Dog Park

-The Jean H. Kislak Community Dog Park is a gently sloping area with a pair of dog exercise areas: one for small dogs and another for large dogs.
-Both of the fenced-in areas offer double-gated entryways and water (in season).
+The Jean H. Kislak/P.A.W.S.
+Community Dog Park, located adjacent to P.A.W.S.
+Animal Adoption Center on Camden Street in Rockport, is a gently sloping fenced-in dog park, with separate areas for large and small dogs to rump around.
+Both of the fenced-in areas offer double-gated entryways, benches for dog owners to enjoy and water (in season).
 The dog park has a park-like ambience, with selected trees and other natural features.

 Please observe these common sense rules and expectations:

 - You enter and use the park at your own risk.

 - You are legally responsible for your dog’s behavior, and you alone are responsible for your dog’s well-being.

 - All dogs must be leashed until they are inside the FIRST GATE of the double-gated entrance to each section of the park.

 - Remove choke or pinch collars and head halters BEFORE OPENING THE SECOND GATE of the double-gated area.

 - Inside the fenced play area, watch your dog and have your leash with you at all times.
 The dynamics of dog play can change quickly and you need to be prepared to intervene quickly.